jakearchibald/jakearchibald.com/static-build/posts/2022/07/img-aspect-ratio/index.md

 In addition to `<img>`, this feature also works on `<video>` and `<input type="image">`.

-However, there's a bit of misinformation floating around about this feature…
+However, there's a bit of misinformation floating around…

 ## No, this doesn't use `attr()`